KockaAdmiralac/Archive/etf/auto-lab/README.md

     - `password`: Your password for student services.
 - `interval`: Interval of time in which to check for updates. **Required.**

+Most recent versions of this service use the `etf-proxy` service as well.
+To configure it, please create a `config.json` file within the `etf-proxy` directory with the contents of `{"disable": true}`.

 ## Running
 To run the project, use:
 ```console